OBS Integration

 The per-frame OBS update path reads latest frame and self-recovers from stale mappings.

-- When readLatest fails for too long, reconnect is triggered every ~1 second.
+readLatestfails for too long, reconnect is triggered every ~1 second. - Unchanged

 cpp